georg-jung/FluentCloudflare/README.md

 [![NuGet version (FluentCloudflare)](https://img.shields.io/nuget/v/FluentCloudflare.svg?style=flat)](https://www.nuget.org/packages/FluentCloudflare/)

-This .Net Standard 2.0 library makes it easy to consume the [Cloudflare REST API v4](https://api.cloudflare.com/) using a fluent syntax.
-It helps you with building the requests and parsing the results with ease.
+This .Net Standard 2.0 library lets you consume the [Cloudflare REST API v4](https://api.cloudflare.com/) using a fluent syntax.
+It enables you to build requests and parse their results with ease.
 Bring your own `HttpClient`.

 Please note this is currently in active development and the API is likely to change.